gdal2xyz.py

 gdal2xyz -b 1 -b 2 -dstnodata 0 input.tif output.txt

-To create a text file in xyz format from the input file input.tif, including the first and second bands, while replacing the dataset nodata values with zeros.
+To create a text file in xyz format from the input file input.tif.
+The first columns, x and y, are the coordinates of the centers of each cell.
+The remaining columns represent the first and second bands.
+We also replace the dataset nodata values with zeros.